Where to Get Away From it All: Haleakalā, The Quietest Natural Place on Earth

 2016 marks the 100th anniversary of Haleakalā National Park on the Hawaiian island of Maui.

-There really is no better feeling than leaving the busy city streets behind and heading up a dormant volcano to catch the worlds most beautiful sunrise and breathe in the crisp air.
+There really is no better feeling than leaving the busy city streets behind and heading up a dormant volcano to catch the world’s most beautiful sunrise and breathe in the crisp air.
 There are no beaches to be seen, no green mountain ranges or waterfalls and you may wonder if the surface of another planet would look the same.
-Haleakalā crater is thought to be the quietest natural place on the earth left.
+Haleakalā crater is said to be the quietest natural place on the earth.

 When was the last time you really heard nothing?

 With all the audio-visual stimulation in our everyday life, it’s easy to forget the importance of silence and how special that time can be.
 Recording engineer Gordon Hempton has gone around the world for the last 30 years, set out to find the last natural places on earth with the least human noise.
 Many locals know it to be true, but Hempton was the one who actually measured the decibels and added Haleakalā to his short list.
 Last year, Maui filmmaker Tom Vendetti was inspired by Hempton and released the documentary The Quietest Place on Earth with stunning shots of the landscape.